Posture Exercises for Upper and Lower Back

 Never try to twist your body further than it will go easily.

-- The starting position is the same as in previous exercises.
+- In this upper back exercise too, the starting position is the same as in previous exercises.

 - Twist your body slowly to one side; you should feel how the poles offer more resistance the further you twist.
 Keep your body upright.Continue the motion slowly as far as your body will go naturally and easily.
 Maintain a slow and steady motion.